 Sit hot pots on pads, trivet or wooden board.

-And finally, we know that although it’s the most time-tested, healthiest & safest way of cooking food, 100% natural clay cookware might be a new concept to some, and we want to assure you that we are here to help with any questions you might have while getting to know and cooking with your pots.
+And finally, we know that although it’s the most time-tested, healthiest & safest way of cooking food, 100% natural clay cookware might be a new concept to some, and we want to assure you that we are here to help with any questions you might have while getting to know and cooking in this amazingly healthy way!
+Email Us with any questions you might have and we’ll get back to you right away.

 Happy Clay Cooking.
 Wishing You Great Taste & Health!